About the course

 No salary received during training

-A degree 2:2 or above awarded by a UK university, or a recognised equivalent qualification; 50% of the degree must be relevant to the subject taught; if the degree does not link closely, we require an A level in that subject and Subject Knowledge Enhancement course.
+A degree 2:2 or above awarded by a UK university, or a recognised equivalent qualification; 50% of the degree must be relevant to the subject taught; if the degree does not link closely, A level in that subject and Subject Knowledge Enhancement course is required.

 GCSE English and Maths at grade C / 4 or above (or equivalent).